Deepak0520/sydney-housing-price-prediction/README.md

 Part 1 of the notebook for data quality notes and limitations (price-disclosure bias, missing area values, confounding between suburb and property type, short collection window).

-## GenAI use

-Generative AI (Claude, Anthropic) supported roughly 20-30% of this submission - code structuring, research, and quality checking - and was also directly used as the "LLM" arm of the Part 5 comparison, as permitted by the assignment brief.
-All data collection, analysis, interpretation and write-up were completed independently, per the GenAI acknowledgement in the notebook.